RB Leipzig: 2009–2016: Rise through the divisions

 RB Leipzig held the leading position in the league until the 27th matchday, when it was again lost to SC Freiburg, after the team suffered a 3–1 defeat away against 1.FC Nürnberg on 20 March 2016.
 The team now stood at second place in the league, only three points ahead of 1.
 FC Nürnberg in third place.
 RB Leipzig then recorded two straight wins and expanded the distance to six points.
 But with only three matches left of the league season, the distance had shrunk to four points.
 RB Leipzig finally secured a second place in the league and direct promotion to the Bundesliga at the 33rd matchday, after defeating Karlsruher SC 2–0 in front of 42,559 spectators at the Red Bull Arena on 8 May 2016.
 The promotion was celebrated together with 20,000 supporters at the Market Square in front of the Old Town Hall in central Leipzig on 16 May 2016.
-The team was received before the celebration by Leipzig Mayor Burkhard Jung.
+Leipzig Mayor Burkhard Jung received the team before the celebration.

 At the end of the season, Ralf Rangnick was to resign as head coach, in order to be able to focus on his job as sporting director.
-German media had during the season speculated in several potential candidates for new head coach, including Markus Gisdol, Sandro Schwarz, Jocelyn Gourvennec, René Weiler, and notably Markus Weinzierl.
+German media had during the season speculated on several potential candidates for new head coach, including Markus Gisdol, Sandro Schwarz, Jocelyn Gourvennec, René Weiler, and, notably, Markus Weinzierl.
 On 6 May 2016, Ralph Hasenhüttl was announced as new head coach.
-Ralph Hasenhüttl had successfully served as head coach of FC Ingolstadt 04 since October 2013, having brought the team from the bottom of the 2.
-Bundesliga to the Bundesliga, and also managed to defend the spot in top tier during the 2015–16 season.
+Ralph Hasenhüttl had been head coach of FC Ingolstadt 04 since October 2013, having brought the team from the bottom of the 2.
+Bundesliga to the Bundesliga, and also managed to defend the spot in the top tier during the 2015–16 season.